Skip to content

 1. Fetch all stacks and assets from Immich

-3. Sort each stack to determine the parent and children
+7. Sort each stack to determine the parent and children using promotion rules

 Safe Operations